Yorth-GH/CPU-Emulator/README.md

 This CPU Emulator was made as part of my Computer Architecture course at Faculty of Electrical Engineering.

 ## The emulator features:
-- 4 64 bit General Purpose Registers
+- 4 64 bit General Purpose Registers,
-- 64 bit Address Space
+- 64 bit Address Space,
-- 18 instructions
+- 18 instructions,
-- Program Counter
+- Program Counter,
 - Parsing assembler code into bytecode

 ## Instruction set: